Uniform Resource Location

 ⮳ method creates a new URL from a base and relative path.

-use url::ParseError; use url::Url; fn build_github_url(path: &str) -> Result<Url, ParseError> { const GITHUB: &str = "https://github.com"; let base = Url::parse(GITHUB).expect("This hardcoded URL is known to be valid"); let joined = base.join(path)?; Ok(joined) } fn main() -> Result<(), ParseError> { let path = "/rust-lang/cargo"; let gh = build_github_url(path)?; assert_eq!(gh.as_str(), "https://github.com/rust-lang/cargo"); println!("The joined URL is: {}", gh); Ok(()) }
+//!
+Demonstrates how to build a URL by joining a base URL with a path. use url::ParseError; use url::Url; /// Builds a GitHub URL by joining a base URL with a given path. /// /// # Arguments /// /// * `path` - The path to append to the base GitHub URL. /// /// Returns a `Result` containing the joined `Url` or a `ParseError`. fn build_github_url(path: &str) -> Result<Url, ParseError> { const GITHUB: &str = "https://github.com"; let base = Url::parse(GITHUB).expect("This hardcoded URL is known to be valid"); let joined = base.join(path)?; Ok(joined) } fn main() -> Result<(), ParseError> { let path = "/rust-lang/cargo"; let gh = build_github_url(path)?; println!("The joined URL is: {}", gh); assert_eq!(gh.as_str(), "https://github.com/rust-lang/cargo"); Ok(()) }

-Extract the URL origin (scheme / host / port)
+Extract the URL Origin (scheme / Host / port)

 The url::Url